 Total asset growth of 27.7% and capital growth of 20.8% from June 2014 to June 2015 reflects the impact of acquiring Southern Heritage Bank effective October 1, 2014.
 In addition to the acquisition, asset growth also reflects strong organic growth in deposits which increased 32.4% from June 2014 to June 2015.
 Strong asset and capital growth continue to outpace earnings growth and thus, result in downward pressure on return on assets and return on equity.
 Return on equity was 10.4% and 12.3% and return on assets was 1.03% and 1.23% for first six months of 2015 and 2014, respectively.
 Net gain on sale of securities is a significant contributing factor to the decrease in these two ratios in 2015 compared to 2014.
 Net gain on sale of securities (included in non-interest income on the Condensed Results of Operations) totaled approximately $792,000 in first six months of 2015 compared to $1.3 million in first six months of 2014.

 RESULTS OF OPERATIONS

-The Company’s strong asset quality is evidenced by low levels of provision expense which totaled $176,000 and $225,000 during first quarters 2015 and 2014, respectively.
-Net loans recovered in excess of those charged-off totaled approximately $28,000 in first quarter 2015 compared to $172,000 in net charged-off loans in first quarter 2014.
+The Company’s strong asset quality is evidenced by low levels of provision expense which totaled $326,000 and $375,000 during first two quarters of 2015 and 2014, respectively.
+Net loans charged off totaled approximately $154,000 and $386,000 year-to-date June 30, 2015 and 2014, respectively.